mtxslv/mtxslv.github.io/_posts/2020-10-23-tiltshift.md

 excerpt: "Digital Image Processing, OpenCV, C++"
 toc: true
 author_profile: true
+mathjax: true
 ---

 Hey there!
-Have you watched the video starting this post?
+Have you watched the video at the top of this post?
 Stunning, right?
 People looks like tiny ants in a toy world, uh?
 Such witchcraft has a name.
 It is called [tiltshift](https://en.wikipedia.org/wiki/Tilt%E2%80%93shift_photography).
 According to Wikipedia

 > Tilt–shift photography is the use of camera movements that change the orientation or position of the lens with respect to the film or image sensor on cameras.